 While most operations are problem free, several common hip replacement complications may occur, including:

-Wound infection – with modern sterile operating theatres, infections occur in less than 1% of cases.
+Wound infection – with modern sterile operating theatres, infections are rare.
 However, if the infection spreads to the prosthesis, it may require a second operation to remove and replace it.
+Private-sector hospitals have a significantly lower incidence of healthcare-acquired infections - 2.2%, compared to NHS hospitals - 6.5% (Health Protection Agency 2012).

 Dislocation – these hip replacement complications are most likely to occur in the first few days.
 In many cases the joint can be re-aligned under anaesthetic, but you may require further surgery if it keeps happening.